-The Fund aims to provide long-term capital growth by investing primarily in the common shares of corporations around the world involved in natural resource industries or who provide goods and services to these industries.
+The Fund aims to provide long-term capital growth by investing primarily in equity securities of companies from around the world involved in the precious metals industry.
+The Fund may also invest directly or indirectly in certain precious metals.

 - 10. Fund Specific Information (in '000, except for (a)) (cont'd) - (d) Risks Associated with Financial Instruments (cont'd)